lewildcode/lwc-cms-content/README.md

         }
     ],

-then add the package to the require block
+then add the page & content package to the require block

     "require": {
+        "lwc/LwcCmsPage": "1.*", /* if not added yet */
         "lwc/LwcCmsContent": "1.*"
     }